bamos/bamos.github.io/_posts/2013-05-01-virtual_x11_sessions.md

    starting graphical applications.
 2. The sessions are not persistent after disconnecting.

-Due to both of these issues limiting my work,
-There are free software projects that provide the services I need.
+After some searching, I found a few free software projects providing services I need.

 + [NoMachine NX](http://nomachine.com) - An enterprise
   multi-platform solution for remote access and virtual